 Happy Donald Duck Day from Italy!
-Yes, I know what you’re thinking — another one of those weird holidays!
+Yes, I know what you’re thinking — another one of those weird holiday posts!
 Sorry, they just seem to get the best of me!
 But Donald Duck Day actually commemorates something!
 His début on 9 June 1934 in The Wise Little Hen!

 Donald Duck has achieved nearly worldwide fame.
 And in most nations, he’s known by his name.
 Donald plus the local word for Duck.
 In the Czech Republic he’s known as Kacer Donald.
 In Indonesia as Bebek Donald.
 And Spain knows him as Pato Donald.